NethServer/ns8-core/docs/modules/agent.md

 Each action has access to environment variables.
 They are:
 1. initialized by `add-module`
-2. changed by the agent at runtime
+2. changed by the agent at run time
 3. inherited from the agent environment

 Main environment variables are: